Xplizet/XtoCHD/README.md

 # XtoCHD

-A powerful GUI application to convert disk images to CHD format using chdman with advanced features and comprehensive statistics.
+A GUI application to convert disk images to CHD format using chdman with advanced features and comprehensive statistics.

 ![XtoCHD Screenshot](screenshot.png)